barrymcandrews/aurora-server/README.md

 ```

-As you can see, is a much more concise way to convey light data to the server.Both of the examples above will cause the server to do the same thing.
+As you can see, Borealis is a much more concise way to convey pattern data to the server.
+Both of the examples above will cause the server to display the same pattern.